 8. Use Two-Factor Authentication

-If you’re looking for an extra layer of security for your WordPress site, then two-factor authentication is a great option.
+If you’re looking for an extra layer of security for your WordPress site, then 2-factor authentication is a great option.
 This type of authentication requires two different pieces of information in order to log in, such as a password and a code that is sent to your mobile phone.
 This way, even if someone knows your password, they won’t be able to log in unless they also have your phone.

 There are a few different WordPress plugins that offer two-factor authentication, so be sure to do some research and find one that works best for you and your site.
 Once you have it set up, you can rest assured knowing that your site is that much more secure.